WHops/NAHRwhals/README.md

 Figures and results from the NAHRwhals manuscript can be replicated by querying coordinates of interest (see supp.
-Tables) on a reference (parameter: genome_x_fa) against assembly fastas (parameter: genome_y_fa) (see https://doi.org/10.5281/zenodo.7635935).
+Tables and https://doi.org/10.5281/zenodo.7635935).
 Note the use of T2T as reference.

 # Run Modes and Required Parameters